Did I alienate my chiropractor?

 Thank you for your insights and advice.

-Dear SJ, Apologies for the delay in answering this.
+Apologies for the delay in answering this.

 You ask legitimate questions but it's difficult to give very specific answers to some.